 When we closed our facilities and grounds to visitors in August — which, as detailed in the letter below, we did in the interest of the health and safety of our residential students and our faculty and staff members who are working on campus — we pledged to continue evaluating that decision and reopen the campus as soon as practical.
-Though our campus population will be significantly reduced once most of our students leave for the winter break, we will continue to house students between then and the start of spring semester in February.
+Though our campus population was significantly reduced once most of our students left for the winter break, we have continued to house students between then and the start of spring semester in February.
 That, in combination with the surge in cases we’re seeing across the region and projections of even higher positivity rates, has led us to make the difficult decision to keep the campus closed to visitors.
 While we expect that our neighbors in the surrounding community in particular will find this news disappointing, we hope they can appreciate the safety concerns behind this decision.
 We will continue to revisit this situation on an ongoing basis and will reopen the grounds as soon as it is responsible and practical to do so.

 Letter from President Val Smith to residents of Swarthmore and the surrounding areas